agorava/agorava-core/readme.md

 ##Introduction
-Agorava Provides CDI Beans and extensions to interact with major social network (SN).
+Agorava Provides CDI Beans and extensions to interact with major social media (SM).

-Agorava core contains SN independant services like
+Agorava core contains SN independent services like

-+ OAuth connectors to authentify with an OAuth providers
++ OAuth connectors to authenticate with an OAuth providers
 + Support for generic Authentication and user profile
-+ Support for multi-account (multi SN and multi session for the same SN)
++ Support for multi-account (multi SM and multi session for the same SM)

-Core also contains provides implemntations for these service.
+Core also contains provides implementations for these service.
 The only implementation is based on CDI right now.

 ##CDI implementation